ejabbered/slpkg/EXAMPLES.md

 ##### Usage

-First you need to run '`slpkg update`' to synchronize the lists of packages, also every time you add a new repository.
-To add or remove repositories must edit the file '`/etc/slpkg/repositories.conf`' or run '`slpkg repo-enable`' (python3-pythondialog required).
+Before you start to use slpkg need to run '`slpkg update`' to synchronize the lists of packages, also every time you add a new repository.

+To add or remove repositories you have to edit the file '`/etc/slpkg/repositories.conf`' or run '`slpkg repo-enable`' (python3-pythondialog required).

 Add custom repositories with the command '`slpkg add-repo <repository name> <URL>`' and after run '`slpkg update`' to update package list.

 View list of repositories with the command `slpkg repo-list` or get repository information with the command '`slpkg repo-info <repository>`'.

 Update slpkg itself simply run '`slpkg update slpkg`', and slpkg check from GitLab repository if the